Published October 17, 2024 | Updated May 6, 2026

-When the pedestrian bridge that crosses the North Freeway was built in 2019, it re-established a connection between the historic Gifford Park neighborhood to the west with Creighton University on the east.
-Before the freeway, students lived, worked and visited the neighborhood next door.
-Meanwhile residents of the neighborhood would often head onto campus for church and other events.
+When the pedestrian bridge that crosses the North Freeway was built in 2019, it re-established a connection between the historic Gifford Park neighborhood to the west and Creighton University on the east.
+Before the freeway, students lived, worked, and visited the neighborhood next door.
+Meanwhile, residents of the neighborhood would often head onto campus for church and other events.

-NuStyle Development who led the project and Creighton University agreed to split the cost of the nearly 600-foot pedestrian bridge which was named for Carr Heaney and his brother Robert, both of whom graduated from Creighton University.
+NuStyle Development, who led the project, and Creighton University agreed to split the cost of the nearly 560-foot pedestrian bridge, which was named for Carr Heaney and his brother Robert, both of whom graduated from Creighton University.

-The apartments are geared towards Creighton students and young professionals alike.
-With that it mind, if includes numerous amenities such as an indoor pool, fitness center, game and community rooms, basketball court and a rooftop deck with pool and a slide that leads to the ground level picnic area with walking trails and a sandy volleyball court.
+It is the largest single structure of market-rate apartments in the state and is geared toward Creighton students and young professionals alike.
+They include numerous amenities such as an indoor pool, fitness center, game and community rooms, basketball court, and a rooftop deck with a pool and a slide that leads to the ground level picnic area with walking trails and a sandy volleyball court.

 Please feel free to comment to share your thoughts.